Cathedral of the Sacred Heart (Richmond, Virginia)

-The Cathedral of the Sacred Heart in Richmond, Virginia, is the seat of the Roman Catholic Diocese of Richmond.
+The Cathedral of the Sacred Heart in Richmond, Virginia, is Catholic cathedral that is the seat of the Diocese of Richmond.
 The property is located along North Laurel Street at 823 Cathedral Place, facing Monroe Park one block north of Main Street.
 Construction of the cathedral was begun in 1903, financed by donations of Thomas Fortune Ryan and his wife; it was the only cathedral at that time known to be constructed by the exclusive patronage of a single family.

 The cathedral was completed in 1905 and consecrated on Thanksgiving Day, November 29, 1906.
 The cathedral is a Virginia Historic Landmark and is on the National Register of Historic Places.

 The Cathedral of the Sacred Heart hosts the Catholic Campus Ministry for Virginia Commonwealth University.

 Background

-Virginia-born Thomas Fortune Ryan converted to Roman Catholicism en route to Baltimore, Maryland in 1868.
-In Baltimore Ryan made his fortune in railroads and streetcar transit and married Ida Mary Barry, the daughter of a Catholic former employer.
+Virginia-born Thomas Fortune Ryan converted to Roman Catholicism en route to Baltimore, Maryland, in 1868.
+In Baltimore, Ryan made his fortune in railroads and streetcar transit and married Ida Mary Barry, the daughter of a Catholic former employer.
 Ida contributed to various Catholic charities and causes, including in Virginia, but the Ryans' philanthropy in Richmond increased after they purchased a 5000 acre plot in Nelson County, Virginia.
 In 1901, Ida donated money to build a church dedicated to the Sacred Heart in Manchester (now part of Richmond) so that worshippers did not have to cross the James River for services.
 She also provided funds for the construction of a school, a new chapel convent, and churches in Harrisonburg and Newport News (St. Vincent de Paul Catholic Church).
-They also funded projects in Washington, D.C. and New York.
+They also funded projects in Washington, D.C., and New York.
 In 1901, Ida and Ryan each donated $250,000 to build a cathedral overlooking Monroe Park near the Fan district—in today's money, equivalent to $.

 Historically, Richmond did not have a large or influential Catholic population, but it was growing at the turn of the century.
 Part of the plot for the church had been owned by the Diocese since 1865.
 The parish had planned for a US$120,000 church at the location since 1882, but an effort to purchase the rest of the triangular block stalled until the Ryans' gift.